Jarred Kelenic Player Props: Mariners vs. Guardians

-Jarred Kelenic and the Seattle Mariners take the field on Opening Day against Shane Bieber and the Cleveland Guardians on March 30 at 10:10 PM ET.
+After going 1-for-3 in his most recent game, Jarred Kelenic and the Seattle Mariners face the Cleveland Guardians (who will hand the ball to Hunter Gaddis) at 10:10 PM ET on Friday.

+He had a one-hit performance in his previous game (1-for-3) against the Guardians.

 Jarred Kelenic Game Info & Props vs. the Guardians